ckinateder/pycoin/README.md

 ### Trading Logic

 The trading logic used for this is based on the derivative of the predictions graph.
 Currently the algorithm is able to correctly predict whether the crypto price is increasing or decreasing no less than 80% of the time.
-I have found the model to perform best with the lookback set to `10`, epochs between `10` and `15`, and units to `65`.
+I have found the model to perform best with the lookback set to `1`, epochs between `10` and `15`, and units between `1024` and `2048`.
+However, these values can cause the model to take quite a bit of time to train.
+In application the model is expected to be trained every half hour or less.
 As far as structure goes – the main class will be `CryptoTrader`.
 It will incorporate `CrytoPredict` and `KrakenTrader` and bring them together in one class for a fully functioned release.

 ```
 $ python3 CryptoTrader.py